frankland/valentjs/README.md

 #### TODO:

 - [ ] Remove factory component.
 Remove DI from components.
 That need because I want components to be independent of js framework
+- [ ] Redev Manager.
+It should not be a singleton
+- [ ] Redev Angular converters.
+Remove static methods?